StrixV54/react-movie-detail/README.md

 # REACT - MOVIE

-This Project is created to showcase use of both frontend and Backend focusing on tech stack like React, NodeJS, Typescript and Material-UI.
+This Project is created to showcase skills focusing on tech stack like React, NodeJS, Typescript and Material-UI.
 It provides Top 10 IMDB Movies list and categories of movies.

 To check the Live version of project, follow this link. - [LINK](https://movie-react-shrikant.netlify.app/)